-- Mix 1 ½ cups of baking soda, 1 tsp of dish washing liquid, and 2 tsp of sea salt together in a bowl.
+- Mix 1.5 cups of baking soda, 1 teaspoon of dishwashing liquid, and 2 teaspoons of sea salt together in a bowl.
 You can select a favorite essential oil to mix in as desired.

 - Slowly add water until the mixture sticks together without being too wet.
 (The more essential oils you use, the less water you will need.)

-- Use your hands to form the mixture into balls (approximately 1-1.5 inches in size).
+- Use your hands to form the mixture into balls (approximately 1 to 1.5 inches in size).

-- To clean your disposal, drop a couple of these down the disposal, run some cool water, and activate the disposal for 20-30 seconds.
+- To clean your disposal, drop a couple of these down the disposal, run some cool water, and activate the disposal for 20 to 30 seconds.

 *Pro Tip: This recipe yields 20 balls, so make sure to store them in an air-tight container until future use.

-Even with these DIY garbage disposal cleaning tips you may still want a professional inspection.
-For any of your plumbing needs, the knowledgeable team at Mattioni is here to help.
+Even with these DIY garbage disposal cleaning tips, you may still want a professional inspection.
+For any of your plumbing needs, the knowledgeable team of plumbers at Mattioni is here to help.
 Tackle your plumbing issues and contact us today at 610-400-8510!